Self-driving truck startup TuSimple files for U.S. IPO

 Founded in 2015, TuSimple was under the scanner of the Committee on Foreign Investment in the United States due to its ties with China, the Wall Street Journal reported here earlier.
 But the committee did not pursue any action against the company.

-Net loss attributable to common stockholders widened to $198.8 million in 2020, from a loss of $145 million a year earlier.
+Net loss attributable to common stockholders widened to $198.8 million, from a loss of $145 million a year earlier.

 Morgan Stanley, Citigroup and J.P.
 Morgan are the lead underwriters for the offering.